dzeke/Blended-Near-Optimal-Tools/README.md

     f.
 See the file Documentation-readme.txt for further instructions on how to interactively generate figures 4, 5, 6, and 7 from Figure 3.

 Also provides directions and an example to load your own model data into the near-optimal tools.

+See also the directions in the file Rosenberg-Workshop-NearOptimalManagement-Jan16.pdf for a workshop given at Tarbiat Modares University in Tehran, Iran in January 2015.

 ==============================
 2) GENERATE ALTERNATIVES